This post contains affiliate links for your convenience. View our full disclosure policy here.

-Add this Christmas Ornament 10 Frame Number Match game to your math centers for some holiday fun!
+Add this free Christmas Ornament 10 Frame Number Match to your math centers for some holiday fun!
 It adds a festive, Christmas theme while also strengthening number skills in your preschoolers or kindergarteners.
-This time of year I love to incorporate number recognition games and printables with a holiday twist!
+This time of year I love to incorporate number games and printables with a holiday twist!

 *Pair with our December Kindergarten Printables Bundle!